|

 If you took a poll now, the skeptics should far outnumber the

-March 1993, Life Magazine reported on Lea Potts, a 15-year old
+In March 1993, Life Magazine reported on Lea Potts, a 15-year

-high school student who created diamonds with a welding torch
+old high school student who created diamonds with a welding

-in the family's garage.
-This is a known event within the scientific
+torch in the family's garage.
+This is a known event within the

-community.
-Scientists are now working on ways to create diamonds
+scientific community.
+Scientists are now working on ways to

 The world of alchemy opens many new exciting challenges to mankind,